 I was the person doing the investigative work on Brennan’s location.
 (Few people realize that I’d studied criminology.
 I never dreamed, however, that I’d use what I’d learned in an investigation into the suspicious death of my child.)
 Every time the papers were returned, my attorney, Ken Dandar, would ask whether I’d made a mistake.
 I’d recheck, but the result was always the same–Brennan was staying at that Brooklyn address.

 In April of 2009, Dandar received a misdirected e-mail from Carrie Brennan Farrell (one of Tom Brennan’s sisters), who lives in San Diego.
 Evidently, Farrell believed she was sending information to attorneys representing her brother.
 Written with the intent to discredit me by claiming that I’d expressed little concern for my son’s well-being, it provided amusement for the law office of Dandar & Dandar.
 (See Farrell’s e-mail pasted-in below.)
-Along with her morally repugnant and self-serving musings, Farrell erred in the time-line regarding Kyle’s travels.
+Along with her morally repugnant and self-serving musings, Farrell erred in the timeline regarding Kyle’s travels.
 These two things would make it easy to discredit her as a witness.
-And in the end she helped throw her brother under the bus.
+And in the end, she helped throw her brother under the bus.
 When she implied that she’d spoken to Tom Brennan in person, I suspected that Brennan was now out in San Diego.

 Thanks to this correct guess, Brennan was served in July of 2009.
 Knowing that he’s frequently worked as a handyman, I searched the San Diego-area Craigslist.
 Sure enough, there he was: “Tom the Handyman.”
 When Kyle’s older brother called the number listed in the ad, he was able to positively identify the voice of his step-father.
 All it took was one word: “Hello.”
 Brennan was finally served with the complaint when a hired private investigator contacted him pretending that a room in his home needed painting.
 When Brennan entered the investigator’s home he was immediately shown a photo and asked if he was the individual pictured.
 Attorney Dandar was later told that when Brennan was served the color drained from his face and he said, “I thought you might find me.”
-Soon afterwards he returned to live at the Brooklyn address where supposedly he had never resided.
+Soon afterward he returned to live at the Brooklyn address where supposedly he had never resided.